-You can try out the Lite edition free for a 14 day trial period, after which time you will need to contact us to purchase a license if you wish to continue using the software.
+You can try out the Express edition free for a 14 day trial period, after which time you will need to contact us to purchase a license if you wish to continue using the software.

 Mobile discos and small scale radio stations.

 Most laptops (in line with desktop PCs) include on board sound capability so to take advantage of Playout's dual channel output you will probably want to attach an additional card, typically via a USB interface.
 However there may be merit in attaching either a dual card or two identical ones as the onboard cards tend to be of low quality.
-Playout does not include any mixing capability (aside from a basic volume control for each player), the twin outputs from are designed to be fed into an external mixer (along with other audio sources).
-They are then fed to an amplifier for broadcast.
-Alternatively, in the case of small scale radio stations to a transmitter or internet stream.